 Tips to win a bidding war

-In seller’s markets, when demand is high and inventory is low, buyers often have to go above and beyond to make sure their offer stands out from the competition.
+In a seller’s market, when demand is high and inventory is low, buyers often have to go above and beyond to make sure their offer stands out from the competition.
 That, unfortunately, is increasingly becoming the case as of late.
 According to a Redfin survey in January, over 56% of buyers are facing bidding wars in their offers.
 And over two-thirds of offers written by Redfin agents in March faced multiple offers, according a separate survey released in April.

 While there’s no science behind winning a bidding war on a house, there are things that you can do to increase your chances.
 Here’s what you can do as a buyer in a seller’s market.